(Republished from April 2, 2013)

 2004-05: Shaq’s Heat faces Kobe’s Lakers on Christmas Day, registering the highest-rated regular-season NBA game since 1998.
 Shaq asks what happens to a Corvette (Bryant) that runs into a brick wall (Shaq) when discussing the first time Kobe attacks the basket.
 Ultimately Miami beats L.A. twice during the regular season.

-2005-06: Shaq, Kobe greet each other with handshakes, hugs before Jan.
-16t matchup, the first time since Shaq departed Los Angeles.
+2005-06: Shaq and Kobe greet each other with handshakes and hugs before the Jan.
+16 matchup, the first time since Shaq departed Los Angeles.
 Shaq ultimately praises Kobe’s 81-point performance against the Raptors, before helping the Heat win the NBA championship that season.

 2006-07: Shaq says Kobe should have won regular-season MVP, which went to Dirk Nowitzki.
 Rumors also surfaced that Bryant forced the Lakers’ hand in trading Shaq, to which Bryant vehemently denies.
 Shaq ends up stating publicly he believes Bryant.